rossjillian/not-all-examples/README.md

-# not-all-examples
-Not all examples are created equal
+# Not all examples are created equal